partha2409/AquaNet/README.md

 If you use our dataset, please consider citing our paper.

 # Downloading the Clotho-AQA dataset
 Download the clotho-AQA dataset from 'Zenodo link'.
-Extract the zip file and place the audio files in `dataset\audio_files` directory.
+Extract the zip file and place the audio files in `dataset/audio_files` directory.
 Place the csv files in `metadata` directory
 # Extracting features
 In this baseline model, we use the openL3 open source python library to computing deep audio embeddings.
 To compute the embeddings first install openL3 using
 `pip install openl3`

 Now, run the `extract_embeddings.py` .
 This may take a few minutes to compute the embeddins for all the files.
-Once it is complete, you should be able to find the deep audio embeddings stored in `dataset\features`
+Once it is complete, you should be able to find the deep audio embeddings stored in `dataset/features`

 We also use Fasttext word vectors trained on Wikipedia 2017, UMBC webbase corpus and statmt.org news dataset to create word embeddings for our questions.
 This can be downloaded from https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip
 # Training the model